The Winnipeg Art Gallery

 The main floor (Ferdinand Eckhardt Hall) is a generously-sized, adaptable, double-height space, sheathed in saw-cut limestone.
 A gift shop and art rental shop, conservation lab (originally located in the basement), the main desk, security area and a 320-seat auditorium complete this level.
 The basement houses the gallery’s vault, workshops, and at one time, the WAG’s educational department and studio programs.
 A steep loading ramp on the west elevation was included to serve the basement level.
 Virtually every room in the building has a different shape, and ceiling heights vary.

 While the appearance of the Winnipeg Art Gallery remains much as it did at the time of its construction, numerous building projects have been required for the ever-expanding collection and gallery programming.
 The WAG purchased the former Medical Mall building at the corner of Osborne Street and St. Mary Avenue in October 1995, to house studio programs.
 In 2003-2005 a significant expansion of the basement vault storage area enhanced the Gallery’s ability to manage, maintain, and transport its collections and incoming exhibitions.
 By the mid 1990s, Winnipeg's harsh climate had significantly damaged the limestone exterior, and it was reclad in 2001.
 The auditorium was restored, the roof repaired and the rooftop garden was returned to its original design and purpose as a sculpture garden in 2009.

-The forthcoming addition of the Inuit Art Centre will be designed by award-winning American architect Micheal Maltzan, with local architectural firm, Cibinel Architects, Ltd., led by principal George Cibinel, acting as the Associate and Technical Architect in Winnipeg.
+The 2020 addition of the Inuit Art Centre, Qaumajuq, was designed by award-winning American architect Micheal Maltzan, with local architectural firm, Cibinel Architects, Ltd., led by principal George Cibinel, acting as the Associate and Technical Architect in Winnipeg.